ISSArt-LLC/ISSArt-LLC.github.io/posts/2017-03-17-smart-version-control-for-project-managers.md

 - Testing blocks the development until finished
 - It is hard to switch between the tasks
 - Code is not ready to be released the most of time
-- It is hard to fix the defects (i.e. client’s bug reports)
+- It is hard to fix the defects (i.e. client's bug reports)
-- It is hard to fix the release bugs (i.e. tester’s bug reports)
+- It is hard to fix the release bugs (i.e. tester's bug reports)

 Let me show you an example.
 Meet this awesome team, starring: